quii/pepper/README.md

 #### Higher-order matchers

 This is fine for simple matchers where you want to assert on a static property of `T`.
-Often though, you'll want to write matchers where you want to check a particular _property_.
+Often though, you'll want to write matchers where you want to check a particular _ value of a property_.

 For this, no magic is required, just create a higher-order function that _returns_ a `Matcher[T]`.